mlindgren/blog-archive/source/_posts/2014-12-07-book-review-i-am-malala.markdown

 ever read.
 It is linear and factual to a fault, some of it written almost like a narrated <acronym title="curriculum vitae">CV</acronym>, and is at times ponderously paced.
-It seems to me to be more about what Malala has _done_ than who she _is_: for an autobiography, it feels curiously impersonal.
-That said, the latter two-thirds of the book are still an enjoyable read, at least for those who want to know Malala's story.
+It seems to me to be more about what Malala has _done_ than who she _is_; for an autobiography, it feels curiously impersonal.
+That said, the latter two-thirds of the book are still an enjoyable read, at least for those who want to know more of Malala's story.
 Most importantly, whatever quibbles I have with the way _I Am Malala_ is written, it may well be one of the most _important_ books I've ever read, because like Malala herself, it is a testament to what can be accomplished through hope, dedication, and perseverance.

 I hope, and expect, that we will only hear more and more about Malala Yousafzai as the years go on.